-Amidst the ongoing discourse surrounding power dynamics and equity, there’s a pressing need to explore how individuals and institutions navigate the complexities of power shifting.
-How do we move beyond conventional structures and embrace amore inclusive approach to decision-making and resource distribution?
+How do individuals and institutions navigate the complexities of power shifting?
+How do we move beyond conventional structures and embrace a more inclusive approach to decision-making and resource distribution?
 In our conversation with Nate Wong, partner at The Bridgespan Group and Openfields advisor, we explore the transformative potential of power shifting in shaping the world of philanthropy.

 Can you start by telling us what power shifting means to you and how it evolved over your career?